How can I provide my Client VPN users with access to AWS resources?

 Before configuring VPN access to specific resources, consider the following:

 - When a Client VPN endpoint is associated to a subnet, elastic network interfaces are created in the associated subnet.
 These network interfaces receive IP addresses from the subnet's CIDR.

 - When a Client VPN connection is established, a virtual tunnel adapter (VTAP) is created on the end device.
 The virtual adapter receives an IP address from the Client VPN endpoint's client IPv4 CIDR.

-- When traffic from the end user device reaches the Client VPN endpoint, the source IP address of the packets is source NATed (SNAT) to the Client VPN endpoint network interface's IP address.
+- When traffic from the end user device reaches the Client VPN endpoint, the source IP address of the packets is translated to the Client VPN endpoint network interface's IP address using source NAT.
 As a result, the target resources have visibility into all the traffic that's sourced with the Client VPN endpoint network interface's IP address.